 Opening a business bank account involves quite a bit of paperwork so be prepared.
 Here is some of the information you will definitely need to have ready:

-- Prove your identity with a document such as a passport or driving licence.
+- Proof of your identity with a document such as a passport or driving licence.

-- Prove your address with something like a driving licence, recent bank statement or mortgage statement
+- Proof of your address with something like a driving licence, recent bank statement or mortgage statement

-- Give details of your business, its trading name and address
+- Details of your business, its trading name and address

-- Provide a brief description of what your business does, expected turnover and an idea of money coming in/going out
+- A brief description of what your business does, expected turnover and an idea of money coming in/going out

-- Detail your own personal details such as name, address, phone number, date of birth and residential status.
+- Your own personal details such as name, address, phone number, date of birth and residential status.

 Accountant In Your Inbox